alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 When the book was written compiler support for `std::print` was probably rare.
 For this review I had to upgrade Visual C++ to compile that code.
 My usual MinGW g++ compiler (version 11.2.0 from the Nuwen distro) did not support it, but the MSYS2 distro’s MinGW g++ version 14.1.0 did, and even linked successfully when given option `-lstdc++exp`.

-The replacement of iostreams output with functionality adopted from [the {fmt} library](https://github.com/fmtlib/fmt) is a fundamental change, that I think should have been mentioned for “Hello, world!”.
+The replacement of iostreams output with functionality adopted from [the {fmt} library](https://github.com/fmtlib/fmt), such as `std::print`, is a fundamental change, that I think should have been mentioned for “Hello, world!”.

 Nitpick 1: for deduced return type *notation* I prefer to specify that explicitly, like `auto foo() -> auto { …`, instead of implicitly like `auto foo() { …` as in the book’s example.
 I’m not entirely sure but I think the explicit deduced return type notation, my preferred notation, was introduced in C++14.
 It was not valid in C++11.